Seirdy/seirdy.one/content/posts/website-best-practices.md

 The remainder of the "Layout" section is possibly the most subjective part of this article, and the part with the most exceptions.
 Consider it more of a weak suggestion than hard advice.
 Use your own judgement.

 A simple layout looks good at a variety of window sizes, rendering responsive layout changes unnecessary.
-Textual websites really don't need more than a single column; readers should be able to scan a page top-to-bottom, left-to-right (or right-to-left, depending on the locale) exactly once to read all its content.
+Textual websites really don't need more than a single column; readers should be able to scan a page top-to-bottom, side-to-side exactly once to read all its content.

 Verify this using the horizontal-line test: mentally draw a horizontal line across your page, and make sure it doesn't intersect more than one landmark.
 Ideally it shouldn't intersect multiple different [grouping elements](https://html.spec.whatwg.org/dev/grouping-content.html) either.
 The "source order viewer" in Chromium's DevTools can assist with this process.